How to Calculate Singapore Property Stamp Duties BSD, ABSD And SSD?

 Posted in Property Regulations, Property Resources.

-Hi, I'm Lance Kuan, an Associate Marketing Manager at Huttons Asia Pte Ltd, one of the largest property agencies in Singapore.
+Lance Kuan is an Associate Marketing Manager at Huttons Asia Pte Ltd, one of the largest property agencies in Singapore (Registration No. R062704Z).

-With almost 30 years of experience in banking, investment and market analysis, I now find immense pleasure in helping others in property investment and asset progression.
+With almost 30 years of experience in banking, investment and market analysis, Lance Kuan now find immense pleasure helping others in property investment and asset progression.

-My blog - Sg Home Investment - offers essential property reviews, research and guides to help buyers make an informed investment decision.
-Please feel free to WhatsApp Me if you have any queries about the real estate market in Singapore.
+His blog - Sg Home Investment - offers essential property reviews, research, guides, and a wide range of resources to help buyers make an informed investment decision.
+Please feel free to WhatsApp Lance Kuan if you have any queries about the real estate market in Singapore.